voidash/shScripting/README.md

-# bashScripting
+# shScripting
-Collection of bash scripts that i find useful as i learn
+Collection of sh scripts that i find useful as i learn